Skip to main content

 Telegram Desktop on Windows, Linux, and macOS

-• Go to Settings > Advanced > Experimental settings > Enable webview inspection.
+• Go to Settings > Advanced > Experimental settings > Enable WebView inspection.

-• on Windows and Linux, right-click in the WebView and choose Inspect.
+• On Windows and Linux, right-click in the WebView and choose Inspect.

-Telegram macOS
+Telegram for macOS

 • Quickly click the Settings icon five times to open the debug menu and enable Debug Mini Apps.